BellowingMeadows/BellowingMeadows/testing.md

 The tour dates section of the site is located on the home page and is accessible via the navigation bar from any page.
 However initially when navigating from the home page itself, users would have to manually close the navigation menu themselves to view the tour dates, which I interpreted as bad UX.

-JavaScript was required to override Bootstrap's default navigation menu behaviour and close once a link was clicked, which was beyond my skillset to implement at this stage. **However, a useful code snipped found online and added to the bottom of my HTML fixed this bug for me - please see acknowledgements section on the main [README page](README.md).**
+JavaScript was required to override Bootstrap's default navigation menu behaviour and close once a link was clicked, which was beyond my skillset to implement at this stage. **However, a useful code snipped found online and added to the bottom of my HTML fixed this bug for me - please see the acknowledgements section on the main [README page](README.md).**

 *Navigation links not all displaying in mobile landscape view*

-I noticed that in landscape view on mobile devices, the large font-size of my naivigation and social links meant that several clickable links were hidden and unreachable.
+I noticed that in landscape view on mobile devices, the large font-size of my navigation and social links meant that several clickable links were hidden and unreachable.
 While I understand that users navigating in landscape view on mobiles is uncommon - the bug bothered me enough to make a decent attempt to fix it.

 **This was initially fixed by using a landscape media query to reduce the font size when screens were flipped to landscape.** However, I rolled back this bug fix after seeing that the deployed version of my site was always being interpreted as landscape mode on desktop computers and laptops.
 This had unintended knock-on consequences for the spacing and styling of my navigation elements as a response to the landscape media query, so I decided this minor bug was not worth the investment of time to fix at this stage.
 I would however very much like to return to the site in the future when my skillset has improved to the stage where I can fix this bug properly.